rndme/vcc/README.md

 ## Demos

+View the Unofficial [TodoMVC](http://todomvc.com/) [Todo Application Demo](http://danml.com/todo/) for one of the simplest implimentations yet.

  ( [adapted from a series of informative react demos](https://github.com/ruanyf/react-demos) ) by [ruanyf](https://github.com/ruanyf)

  You can also run/tweak/destroy demo04 in an [editable online pagedemo](http://pagedemos.com/vccbasicdemo/)